 Mechanical Engineering Major

-Students graduate from the mechanical engineering major ready to create solutions in the many options available for professional practice in the field.
-These include areas such as biomechanics, infrastructure systems, high-performance computing and human-machine interfaces, like robotics, that are at the forefront of industry.
+A mechanical engineering degree prepares students for the multitude of career paths available in areas such as biomechanics, infrastructure systems, high-performance computing and human-machine interfaces, like robotics, that are at the forefront of industry.

 Mechanical engineers are experts in using the principles of energy, materials and mechanics to design, manufacture and control machines and devices of all types.
-As a student, you are offered a balance of technical breadth and depth that enables you to emerge with the vision to identify a need, perform analysis and deliver a solution.
+Mechanical engineers work in aerospace, automotive, manufacturing, robotics, biomedical devices, technology and so many other industries.
+As a student, you are offered a balance of technical breadth and depth that enables you to emerge with the vision to identify a need, perform analysis and deliver an innovative solution.

 Drexel Engineering incorporates hands-on experience in all aspects of learning.
-Through exposure to the latest tools of the trade, technology, research opportunities, real-world incorporation into the classroom and the Drexel Co-op, you will emerge ready to start a career making an impact.
+Through exposure to the latest tools of the trade, technology, research opportunities, real-world problem solving in the classroom and the Drexel Co-op, you will emerge ready to start a career making an impact.

 Concentrations in Mechanical Engineering